anthonylonsdale/Personal-Projects/Personal Projects/Competitive Elo Bot/README.md

 (.file_contents or .fc) of each table, adjusting ratings and sigma if there are erroneous matches entered, and banning/ unbanning troublesome users from issuing commands to the bot.

-In the event of any issues, please contact me at my email address: alons3253@gmail.com or on discord using my ID and tag supplied below.

-If you have any questions, comments, suggestions, or any other inquiries, please feel free to contact me via the aforementioned avenues.
-Thanks!

 All commands have the option of either supplying their arguments in one line or waiting until prompted to provide them, i.e. typing ".add <Clan>Example" versus typing ".add" then typing "<Clan>Example".